dimajix/flowman/docs/spec/job/execution.md

 2. Perform dependency analysis of all targets within the job, which are active for the current execution phase
 3. Check each target if it is *dirty* (i.e. it requires an execution) the current phase
 4. Execute all active and dirty targets in the correct order

+Note that Flowman also cascades dirtiness during the execution.
+This means that if target B depends on target A, and target A is dirty (because data is overwritten), then target B also becomes implicitly dirty via its dependency.